Anuranjan055/IMAGE-SEGMETATION/README.md

 - Once we learn the Gaussian parameters, we can generate data from the same distribution as the sourse.
  #
  Suppose there are set of data points that needs to be grouped into several parts or clusters based on their similarty.
 In machine learning this known as  clustring.
- - I am skipping the mathemtical calculation for GGM.
+ - Mathemtical calculation and formulation for GGM has skipped here .

  # Code Dependencies
  - Numpy